hlship/threaded-conversation/notes.md

    potential new conversation partner

-Suprisingly hard to get error output for unrecognized quip
+Surprisingly hard to get error output for unrecognized quip

 ```
 > ask barmaid about fizzbin